marcusoftnet/marcusoftnet.github.io/_posts/2012-06-23-experience-report-from-rolling-out.md

 good thing to help you on the journey but the actual need must come from within the company.

-I've heard that Toyota sensei:s (TPS/Lean gurus) often are requested to go and help other companies.
+I've heard that Toyota sansei:s (TPS/Lean gurus) often are requested to go and help other companies.
 They hang up the first 99 calls.
 On the 100th call they respond - now they know that the company is really desperate to get their help and ready to change.